-Belfast is one of Europe's most hip, vibrant and affordable cities, lauded for its energy, and rich in culture and history.
-The university's stunning campus is within Belfast's Queen's Quarter, with cafés, bars, restaurants, superb shopping and entertainment venues.
-(Complete University Guide 2022)
+Belfast is one of the UK and Ireland's most vibrant and affordable cities, packed with energy, culture and history.
+Queen's majestic campus is in Queen's Quarter, with cafés, bars, restaurants, plenty of shopping and entertainment venues.
+(Complete University Guide 2023)

-- Great entertainment and nights out; a buzzing arts and social scene from festivals, theatre and international events to historic pubs, stylish bars and brilliant shopping. - The rest of the UK, Ireland and Europe are within easy reach with accessible airport and transport links to most major cities. - Beautiful scenery and outdoor adventures such as the Giant's Causeway or hiking in the Mourne Mountains. - Belfast has the lowest student rent in the UK (NatWest Student Living Index 2020).
+- · Great entertainment and nights out: a buzzing arts and social scene from festivals, theatre and international events to historic pubs, stylish bars and brilliant shopping. - · The rest of the UK, Ireland and Europe are within easy reach with accessible airport and transport links to most major cities. - Beautiful scenery and outdoor adventures such as the Giant's Causeway or hiking in the Mourne Mountains. - Belfast is one of the UK and Ireland's most vibrant and affordable cities, packed with energy, culture and history.
+Queen's maiestic campus is in Queen's Quarter, with cafés, bars, restaurants, plenty of shopping and entertainment venues.
+(Complete University Guide 2023)

-BELFAST AND THE CAUSEWAY COAST NAMED THE NUMBER 1 REGION IN THE WORLD TO VISIT IN 2018
+BELFAST AND THE CAUSEWAY COAST NAMED THE NUMBER ONE REGION

-(Lonely Planet)
+IN THE WORLD TO VISIT (Lonely Planet 2018)